How to Boost Brain Health

+How to Boost Brain Health

 Like exercise, sleep is critical for good health, mental sharpness, and consistent energy.
 In fact, we can last longer and function better on no food than on no sleep.

-Exactly how much sleep you need can vary from person to person, but you’ve probably heard that the sweet spot seems to be in the 7-8 hour range.
+Exactly how much sleep you need can vary from person to person, but you’ve probably heard that the sweet spot seems to be in the 7–8 hour range.
 Only about 10% of the population can function optimally on less than 7 hours.

 Getting a solid night’s sleep can certainly be an ongoing challenge with travel, work, and family demands.
 It can often come down to a trade-off between extra sleep and other healthy habits, but guard your sleep time as much as possible.
 But sleep can make you a stronger leader for sure.